Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 Anonymous???

 Mabon the Autumn Equinox is one of the lesser Sabbats of the Witches calendar.
-In the Northern Hemisphere it normally falls between the 21st-23rd September, and this year 2008 it lands on the 22nd (in the Southern Hemisphere the equivalent Sabbat is Ostara the Spring Equinox).
+In the Northern Hemisphere it normally falls between the 21st-23rd September (in the Southern Hemisphere the equivalent Sabbat is Ostara the Spring Equinox).
 At Lammas (1st August), we celebrated the first of three autumnal harvests, and now as days and nights become equal and darkness overtakes light, we celebrate the conclusion of the second harvest.

 Mabon can be pronounced in various ways: May-bun, May-bone, Mah-boon or Mah-bawn), and is commonly known by a variety of names: The Second Harvest, Harvest of First Fruits, Wine Harvest, Feast of Avalon, Festival of Dionysus, Michaelmas, Harvest Home and Cornucopia.
 The druids of old celebrated the Autumn Equinox as “Mea’n Fo’mhair” in which they honoured the Green Man as the God of the Forest by offering libations to trees.
 According to the Celtic tree calendar Mabon is represented by the Vine (2nd Sept – 29th Sept), and the season (23rd Sept-22nd Dec) by the White Popular (Aspen).